Odizinne/SteamShine/README.md

 Set check interval.
 SteamShine will only write to disk if an update in `apps.json` is needed.
 Check `Start SteamShine` and close the window.
 SteamShine will periodically check for added or removed steam games.

+## To-do
+- Add ability to stop stream when stopping game
+- Add ability to use multiple steamapps path
+- Display a list of managed apps in settings